yata-project/yata-server/README.md

 ### Hitting an API Endpoint

 ```
+export TOKEN=<TOKEN>
-curl -H "Authorization: Bearer TOKEN" http://localhost:8888/items
+curl -H "Authorization: Bearer $TOKEN" http://localhost:8888/items
 ```

-Where the `TOKEN` is the same `TOKEN` you retrieved when getting the JWT token earlier.
+Where the `<TOKEN>` is the same `TOKEN` you retrieved when getting the JWT token earlier.

 #### Examples